Aliics/brainfcck/README.md

 ++++ ++++ ++ .
 ```

-This is compiled down to:
+This is compiled down to the approximate C:

 ```c
 #include <stdio.h>